310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/living_sunshine.md

 {% bubble Chiaki %}
 Ohh, you're doing a stall again!?
 I feel like it's become a custom of ours now!

 It's just like Ryuseitai!
 I like it!
-Ahh, this brings me back… Mikejima-san used to invite me to help out in stalls pretty often, last year…♪
+Ahh, this brings me back… Mikejima-san used to invite me to help out in stalls pretty often last year…♪
 {% endbubble %}

 {% bubble Kanata v2 %}
-yes, he used to invite me to festivals too when we were young. that is the only thing about him that has not changed since he was a child.
+yes, the [rogue] would [often] invite me to festivals too when we were young. that is the only thing about him that has not changed since he was a [child], isn't it?
 {% endbubble %}

 {% bubble Shinobu %}
 Hmm?
-I do not quite get it, but…
+I don't quite understand, but…

-We are going to be selling Trickstar merchandise, as thanks for their guidance this event.
+We are going to sell Trickstar merchandise, as a repayment for their guidance this event.

 We would like to sell a lot, and repay them with the profits.
 {% endbubble %}

 {% bubble Midori %}
-Heheheh, Trickstar stuff is so cute… Anzu-san made them all…
+Ehehe, Trickstar's stuff is so cute… Anzu-san made them all…

 I got a sample of “Orihime-kun and Hikoboshi-chan”[^4]…♪
 {% endbubble %}